pagkly/Zed/Investopedia4/Maximum Foreseeable Loss – MFL Is a Worst-Case Insurance Risk Measurement.md

 ## Determining Maximum Foreseeable Loss – MFL

-The percentage of the property’s total insured value at risk to be decimated by a particular type of loss varies with each policy based on factors which include building construction, the combustibability of the building's contents, the ease with which the contents may be damaged and existing firefighting services in the immediate area.
+The percentage of the property’s total insured value at [[Risk|risk]] to be decimated by a particular type of loss varies with each policy based on factors which include building construction, the combustibability of the building's contents, the ease with which the contents may be damaged and existing firefighting services in the immediate area.

-Calculating different loss estimates is essential in helping insurers determine how much coverage their clients need to purchase and how much the insurers are at risk of paying out under different types of claims.
+Calculating different loss estimates is essential in helping insurers determine how much coverage their clients need to purchase and how much the insurers are at [[Risk|risk]] of paying out under different types of claims.

 ## Real World Example